 Ask AI

-Understanding how software-defined assets relate to ops and graphs#
+Understanding how asset definitions relate to ops and graphs#

-Dagster’s main abstraction for building data pipelines is the software-defined asset.
+Dagster’s main abstraction for building data pipelines is the asset definition.
 However, Dagster also has abstractions called ops and graphs.

 If you're not sure which one to use, this guide is for you.
 In this guide, we'll cover: